Chennai Metro: Phase II

 In July 2016, the Government of Tamil Nadu announced that the second phase would have three lines spanning 104 km with 104 stations.
-Two corridors would extend from Madhavaram Milk Colony connecting with Siruseri SIPCOT and Sholinganallur respectively with the third corridor connecting Koyambedu with Lighthouse on the Marina beach.
-In July 2017, the state government announced an extension of Phase II, involving a section from Lighthouse up to Poonamallee with an intersection with the Madhavaram–Sholinganallur line at Alwarthirunagar.
+Two corridors would extend from connecting with Siruseri SIPCOT and respectively with the third corridor connecting Koyambedu with on the Marina beach.
+In July 2017, the state government announced an extension of Phase II, involving a section from Lighthouse up to with an intersection with the Madhavaram–Sholinganallur line at Alwarthirunagar.
 The second phase would span 118.9 km with 128 stations.
 The stations for the second phase were designed to be smaller than the stations of the first phase to reduce the cost and time of construction.
 In 2019, the Madras High Court questioned the state government on the construction method of the tunnels and its impact on the water bodies.
 The second phase was estimated to cost ₹63.25 billion of which ₹47.1 billion was loaned by JICA.

+On 20 November 2020, foundation stone for the second phase was laid and construction commenced.
+On 14 February 2021, Prime Minister of India announced that the government has set aside ₹630 billion for the construction of the second phase and its further extension.
+In May 2023, the CMRL announced minor changes to the lines' alignment and that nine stations would be scrapped in the revised plan.
+Hence, the total length of the second phase was reduced to 118.9 km.